cbirdlab/fltrVCF/readme.txt

         supported.

         fltrVCF requires minor modification to work with dDocent output (nonHPC).
 To do so, remove ".$CutoffCode" "$CutoffCode." and "$CutoffCode" in order from the script).
-Both filter_hwe_by_pop_HPC.pl and rad_haplotyper.pl can be obtained from cbirdlab on github and are tested with fltrVCF and work.
+Forks of both filter_hwe_by_pop_HPC.pl and rad_haplotyper.pl can be obtained from cbirdlab on github and are tested with fltrVCF and work.